-Whether you’re a UX research novice or expert, a single researcher or work in a distributed team, follow a research framework like atomic research or have your own approach, consider.ly’s simple and flexible design lets you organize your research and present your findings easily and adjusted to your needs.
+Whether you’re a UX research novice or expert, a single researcher, or work in a distributed team, follow a research framework like atomic research or have your own approach, consider.ly’s simple and flexible design lets you organize your research and present your findings easily and adjusted to your needs.

-This guide will teach you
+This article will teach you:

 - the core concepts of consider.ly,

 - where to put and how to organize your raw data,

 - how to give your raw data structure and work through it,